AlexBecalick/MOSAIK/README.md

 ⭐ New: FOVs Stitching and Resegmentation with MOSAIK Stitch CosMx Field of Views (FOVs) and resegment your samples (CosMx and Xenium support) using MOSAIK's enhanced pipeline.
 The workflow preprocesses images, applies Cellpose-SAM for segmentation, and uses geometric features to automatically remove artifacts.
 These features can be found in ``src/resegmentation`` folder.

+**Update 06/02/2026**: Update of the resegmentation in two steps (CellposeSAM + Proseg) for both CosMx and Xenium.
+Possibility to integrate MERSCOPE data with MOSAIK (the segmentation will be released soon)

 **Update 24/11/2025**: Two new jupyter notebook have been upload to `notebooks/..` to replicate the analysis done in the arXiv preprint for both CosMx and Xenium.
 The data can be downloaded at the following links: [DOI 10.5281/zenodo.15365592](https://zenodo.org/records/17700741)